“See-PAGES” exhibition at the Long Gallery, Clod Magazine

 ‘‘See-Pages’’ Long Gallery exhibition, Clod Magazine

-Staring in the face of their 40th anniversary year, (2027), local and international, Luton-based publication is pleased to work alongside The Culture Trust to share a selection from its 1,800 archival pages at the ‘Long Gallery’.
-As a small publisher, ‘Clod Magazine & Books’ continue to publish their semi-satirical, semi-fictional ‘Clod’ editions, alongside editions of ‘Fold’ magazine, editions of ‘Luton Haiku’ poetry, manifestoes, photo-books and box-sets, kitchen-sink limericks, short stories, compendiums, card-sets, writer blogs, biker blogs, beer blogs, long poetic opuses, etc
+Luton-based publication CLOD magazine stared in the face of their 40th anniversary year, (2027).
+Witness writing flair of semi-satirical, semi-fictional ‘Clod’ editions, alongside editions of ‘Fold’ magazine, editions of ‘Luton Haiku’ poetry, manifestoes, photo-books and box-sets, kitchen-sink limericks, short stories, compendiums, card-sets, writer blogs, biker blogs, beer blogs, long poetic opuses, etc…

 📅 Friday 17th April 2026.